phucd5/KS2Template/README.md

 Enter the directory path to the folder of the template: /gpfs/ysm/project/seo/phd24/KS2Template
 ```

-__Note__: If you enter "No" for the initialization of templates, then Kilosort will run normally
+__Note__: If you enter "No" for the initialization of templates, then Kilosort will run normally.
+The 'rez2.mat' folder is a sample template.

 # Running Kilosort